YasinEl/mzRAPP/README.md

 isotopologues for which the theoretically most abundant and at least one additional isotopologue are found are considered for the final benchmark.
-Isotopologue peaks with an area or height which is more than 30% off the predicted value or a Pearson Correlation coef \< 0.85 (as compared to the highest isotopologue) are removed.
+Isotopologue peaks with an area or height which is more than 30% off the predicted value or a Pearson Correlation coef &lt; 0.85 (as compared to the highest isotopologue) are removed.
 Since start- and end-time has to be provided for each compound it is advisable to set those boundaries using a tool for manual peak curation from which peak